Step 5. Edit Job Schedule

 You can choose to perform the job at specific time on defined weekdays, monthly and with specific periodicity.

 You can also select to back up a machine continuously.
 In this case, the next run of a backup job will be started once the previous one is complete, maintaining your backup always in the most recent state.
 For that, select the Periodically every option, then choose Continuously from the drop-down list on the right.

 Periodic Job Runs

 You can choose to run the job repeatedly throughout a day with a set time interval.
 For that, select Periodically every, then specify the required time interval and select the necessary time unit: Hours or Minutes.
 The job will be started for the first time as soon as the nearest start time comes.
 For example, if you have created a job at 16:30 and configured it to run periodically every 4 hours, the initial run will take place at 20:00.

 Remember that reference time for periodicity is midnight (12:00 AM).

 If you need to define permitted and denied hours for the job run, click Schedule on the right and use the timetable.
 In this case, the job will be started for the first time as soon as the denied interval is over, and then it will run according to the specified schedule.
-For example, if you created a job at 16:30, configured it to run periodically every 4 hours, and set denied interval to 9:00 - 19-00, then initial run will take place at 19:00, and the next runs will be at 20:00 and 24:00 (since reference time for periodicity is midnight).
+For example, if you have created a job at 16:30, configured it to run periodically every 4 hours, and set the denied interval to 9:00–19:00, the initial run will take place at 19:00, and the next runs will be at 20:00 and 24:00 (since reference time for periodicity is midnight).

 You can also specify an 'offset' for the job to start within the specified time interval (hours or minutes).
 For that, in the Start time within an hour field, specify the desired value in minutes.
 Then the job will run every hour at <hour>:<offset>.